-Moodle: Text editor
+Moodle: Use the text editor

-Before you begin, you may need:
+Before you begin, you will need:

 TinyMCE text editor functions